morningspace/docker-registry-cli/README.md

 ### From GitHub repository

 You can clone the [GitHub repository](https://github.com/morningspace/docker-registry-cli) directly to your local to run the cli.
-It has docker-compose YAML file and some sample configurations distributed along with the cli.
+There are docker-compose YAML file and some sample configurations distributed along with the cli.

-To try it out, run docker-compose as below to launch the daemon for the cli and a sample private registry `mr.io` for your test:
+To try it out, run docker-compose as below to launch the daemon and a sample private registry `mr.io` for your testing:

 ```shell
 docker-compose up -d